 No output.
 All input characters up to but not including the first non-layout character are skipped.
 This allows for the specification of pretty-looking long lines.
 For compatibility with Quintus Prolog.
 Not supported by ISO.
 Example:

-format('This is a long line that would look better if it was \c split across multiple physical lines in the input')
+''' format('This is a long line that looks better if it was \c split across multiple physical lines in the input') '''

-\\ RETURN\
+\\ (RETURN)